getsentry/sentry-elixir/README.md

 For more documentation, see [Sentry.Sources](https://hexdocs.pm/sentry/Sentry.Sources.html).

-### Umbrella Applications

-Sentry within umbrella applications should operate similarly to other project types with one exception.
-Due to the way Sentry stores source code context and the information available in stacktraces, it is not currently possible to reliably report exceptions with source code as described in [Sentry.Sources](https://hexdocs.pm/sentry/Sentry.Sources.html).
-A fuller explanation is described in an issue [here](https://github.com/getsentry/sentry-elixir/issues/362#issuecomment-647787262).

 ## Testing Your Configuration

 To ensure you've set up your configuration correctly we recommend running the